Sessions v. Dimaya: Opinion of the Court

-The Court announced judgment in favor of the alien on April 17, 2018, affirming the Ninth Circuit by a vote of 5-4.
+The Court announced judgment in favor of Dimaya on April 17, 2018, affirming the Ninth Circuit by a vote of 5-4.
 The Court held that the residual clause in the Immigration and Nationality Act was unconstitutionally vague.
 Justice Elena Kagan wrote the majority decision and was joined by Justices Ruth Bader Ginsburg, Stephen G. Breyer and Sonia Sotomayor, and in part by Neil Gorsuch.
 Kagan referred to Scalia's majority opinion from Johnson to justify that the language of the residual clause was sufficiently vague.
 Justice Gorsuch wrote an additional concurring opinion, reiterating the importance of the vagueness doctrine within Scalia's opinion from Johnson.

 Commentators widely discussed Justice Gorsuch's decisive vote joining the four liberal justices on the Supreme Court.
 Gorsuch, who was appointed by President Trump and began serving in April 2017, broke a 4–4 tie in favor of the liberal justices on the Supreme Court, ruling against the Trump administration's position in upholding the existing law.
 Several news organizations noted that Gorsuch's vote mirrored Scalia's displeasure with vague laws or excessive government power.

 This was the first time that Ginsburg was able to assign the majority opinion in her tenure on the Court, since she was the most senior justice voting in the majority.